Place the sultanas in a small bowl and cover with water. Allow to soak for a minimum of 10 minutes.

 Note: 00 is a powder-fine Italian type of flour.
 It is made from soft wheat varieties, and is frequently used in Italian desserts and pastas.
 00 flour is available in most supermarkets, Italian food stores and gourmet delicatessens.

-Pour enough sesame oil into a saucepan to reach a depth of 5cm.
+Pour enough sunflower oil into a saucepan to reach a depth of 5cm.
 Heat the saucepan over medium heat to reach a temperature of 170°C (when the oil is ready, a pinch of breadcrumbs sizzle when dropped in the saucepan).

-Drop tablespoonfuls of dough into the sesame oil, using 2 tablespoons (one to collect a spoonful of dough and the other to drop it into the oil).
+Drop tablespoonfuls of dough into the sunflower oil, using 2 tablespoons (one to collect a spoonful of dough and the other to drop it into the oil).
 Cook the Sfingi Siciliani (Sicilian style doughnuts), in batches, turning occasionally, for 3-4 minutes or until golden and crisp.
 Remove with a slotted spoon and transfer to a plate lined with paper towel.

 Place sugar in a small bowl.
 Allow the Sfingi Siciliani to cool for 2 minutes then add the finishing touch by lightly coating in sugar.
 Serve immediately – buon appetito.